-Details of Transaction Additional information 2017 Fees and charges charged to entities controlled by key management personnel - Infrastructure contributions from entities controlled by key management personnel • Employee expenses for close family members of key management personnel • Purchase of materials and services from entities controlled by key management personnel 24(b)(i) 36,254 Key management personnel services provided by a related entity -
+Details of Transaction 2018 2017 \$ \$ Fees and charges charged to entities controlled by key management personnel - - 3 Infrastructure contributions from entities controlled by key management personnel = • Employee expenses for close family members of key management personnel - - Purchase of materials and services from entities controlled by key management personnel - Note 25(b)(i) 37,145 36,254 Key management personnel services provided by a related entity - -

-(i) Council purchased materials and services from an entity controlled by members of key management personnel.
+(i) Council purchased materials and services from entities controlled by members of key management personnel.
 All purchases were at arm's length and were in the normal course of Council operations.
-The total payment of \$36,254 was for building construction and maintenance materials and services.
+The total comprises of \$33,055 for for building construction and maintenance materials and services, \$1,530 for catering services and \$2,560 for livestock handling services.